DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxTagBox/1 Configuration/multiline.md

 ---
 ---
 ##### shortDescription
-A Boolean value specifying whether or not the widget is multiline.
+A Boolean value specifying whether or not the UI component is multiline.

 ---